spapaseit/collaborative-doc-editor/README.md

 ### Option 2: Docker Compose

-Make sure you have Docker runnin on your machine.
-Open a terminal into theroot of the project and run
+Make sure you have Docker running on your machine.
+Open a terminal into the root of the project and run

 ```
 docker-compose up --build
 ```

 This will start the two servers on the same ports as above, as well as two instances of the front-end, one on `:3000` and the other on `:3001`.
-Open two tabs on a browser and navigate to `http://localhost:3000` on one and `http://localhost:3001` on the other.
+Open two tabs on a browser and navigate to `http://localhost:3000` on one, and `http://localhost:3001` on the other.

-### Collaborating
+## Collaborating

 With two instances of the app running, just type in the same document name on both instances to work on the same document.

 ![alt text](assets/image.png)

-You can leave the document and join a different one just going back to the initial pahge and typing in a different document name.
+You can leave the document and join a different one just going back to the initial page and typing in a different document name.
 If you do the same on the other instance off the app, you'll start collaborating on this new document.
 You can go back and forth between documents.

 ## Tests